fkajzer/ell-sem-18/README.md

 Use `python3 generate-fake-data.py` to create fake directories with song names.

-use `pwd` in your terminal to get the working directory of the tracks/ORG/NML.
+Use `pwd` in your terminal to get the working directory of the tracks/ORG/NML.
 Then update the locations of your files in `src/main.rs`:

 # example